-136 Brekoulakis, S. 'On Arbitrability: Persisting Misconceptions and New Areas of Concern in Mistelis, L. A. and Brekoulakis, S. L. (eds.)
-Arbitrability: International and Comparative Perspectives (Kluwer Law International 2009)19,20 or the state against morally offensive and unjust actions or, indeed, consider policy implications of their decisions.
+&lt;sup>116 Brekoulakis, S. 'On Arbitrability: Persisting Misconceptions and New Areas of Concern in Mistelis, L. A. and Brekoulakis, S. L. (eds.)
+Arbitrability: International and Comparative Perspectives (Kluwer Law International 2009)19.20

-137 Youssef, K.Y.
+&lt;sup>117 Youssef, K.Y.
 'The death of Inarbitrability' in in Mistelis, L. A. and Brekoulakis, S. L. (eds.)
 Arbitrability: International and Comparative Perspectives (Kluwer Law International 2009)47

 These considerations (that is, the natural limitations of arbitration as a consensual process and the legitimacy and role of the arbitrator) are among the vital factors which may weigh on the mind of African law makers enacting laws on arbitrability.
-Within the context of strong perception of bias against African states involved in international arbitration 138 and a misperception about the competence and roles of arbitrators, there is a good reason why arbitrators may not be accorded the same legitimacy that judges enjoy in Africa.
+Within the context of strong perception of bias against African states involved in international arbitration and a misperception about the competence and roles of arbitrators, there is a good reason why arbitrators may not be accorded the same legitimacy that judges enjoy in Africa.
 Armfelt captured the rationale for this argument in the following terms:

 International arbitration converts disputes with significant legal, regulatory and policy dimensions into purely private contractual disagreements.
 Courts, whose duty it is to administer justice pursuant to law and policy, are replaced with private panels that often see their mission as merely to settle disagreements in accordance with 'general' legal principles and prevailing business practices that favour transnational corporations.
 This type of private justice inevitably ignores the legitimate regulatory interests of concerned states.
-139

 In this context, merely vouching for the neutrality of arbitrators or indeed asserting that the procedures meet the requirements of due process will not be sufficient.
-Consequently, arbitrability defined on the basis of public policy ultimately becomes a safeguard of national interests.
-African states are hesitant to entrust issues of public policy and national interest into the hands of arbitrators who may serve different interests.
-The concept of arbitrability provides these states with the opportunity to maintain control over important issues affecting their existence and welfare through recourse to their respective judiciaries.
-The implication of the foregoing argument is that the guestion of arbitrability has a contextual dimension and this is often ignored in the discussion on the relationship between public policy and the concept of arbitrability.
+Consequently, arbitrability defined on the basis of public policy ultimately becomes a safeguard.
+The implication of the foregoing argument is that the question of arbitrability has a contextual dimension and this is often ignored in the discussion on the relationship between public policy and the concept of arbitrability.